Written by

 First is by using Microsoft’s own internal protection: Microsoft Defender for Office 365.
 This is a native email security service which sits on top of the default email security included with Microsoft 365 (Exchange Online Protection).
 Exchange Online Protection provides advanced threat protection against zero-day malware, phishing, and business email compromises by placing warning banners on email content and automatically removing harmful email messages.
 This protects external recipients and results in security teams being able to empower users with advanced threat detection and swift incident response.

 Second is by deploying a physical or cloud-based secure email gateway.
 These services monitor all incoming and outbound email traffic to remove spam and malware, using rule-based controls to prevent delivery of harmful email content.
-This is deployed via redirecting mail exchange (MX records) to point email towards the security service for filtering before deployment.
+This is deployed via redirecting mail exchange (MX records) to point email toward the security service for filtering before deployment.

 The third kind of email security method for Microsoft 365 is a category of “integrated cloud email security” (ICES) solutions.
 These cloud-native email security services deploy via API connection directly into the Microsoft 365 environment, enabling them to scan internal email content in real-time to detect compromised email accounts, phishing-threats, malicious attachments and links.